How to Apply to the Finance Justice Fund

 Eligibility

-To be eligible for the Finance Justice Fund, you must be an OFN member CDFI.
+To be eligible for the Finance Justice Fund, you must be an OFN member.

 You can become an OFN member and apply to the Finance Justice Fund.
-Visit our membership page for details on joining OFN’s national network of CDFIs.
+Visit our membership page for details on joining OFN’s national network of mission-driven community lenders.

-If you are a small business, individual, or other organization seeking financing, visit OFN’s CDFI Locator.
+If you are a small business, individual, or other organization seeking financing, visit the OFN CDFI Locator.

 Terms

-Loan Terms: The Fund provides low-cost, fixed-rate loans of up to 10 years to CDFIs.
-At this time, 5-year loans bear interest at 2% and 10-year loans bear interest at 3%.
-These loan terms may vary depending on the availability of funds and terms negotiated with investors.
+Loan Terms: The Fund provides low-cost, fixed-rate loans of up to 10 years to OFN members.
+Loan terms vary depending on the availability of funds and terms negotiated with investors.
+Currently, 5-year loans are expected to bear interest at 3.25%–4% and 10-year loans at 4.75%–5.5%.
+Climate-focused uses of funds will be considered for lower rates.
+We also have a 7-year option.

 From time to time, Equity Equivalent (EQ2) capital may be available.
-CDFIs can indicate their interest in EQ2 capital in their application.
+Applicants can indicate their interest in EQ2 capital in their application.

-Selection Criteria: OFN will select CDFIs for underwriting based on the extent to which they serve the most under-resourced communities, including Black, Latinx, Native, rural, and other communities that have experienced disproportionately high rates of poverty.
+Selection Criteria: OFN will select members for underwriting based on the extent to which their proposed use of Finance Justice funds serves the most under-resourced communities, including Black, Latinx, Native, rural, and other communities that have experienced disproportionately high rates of poverty.

 How to Apply

-Complete the online application form or review a PDF copy (PDF file may not open with Internet Explorer) of the application prior to submitting it.
+Complete the online application form or review a PDF copy of the application prior to submitting it.

 If you have questions about applying for a loan from the Finance Justice Fund, contact Lisa Wright.